 Clearing is a process where UK universities fill remaining places on their courses with students who haven't received a university offer through the standard application process.
 It's essentially a second chance for students to find a place at a university.
-Universities that still have spaces on their courses publish details of these vacancies through the UCAS Clearing website.
-Students who haven't received an offer, or who have changed their minds about their previous choices, can then apply for these vacant courses.

 Thinking of applying to Medway School of Arts for 2026 entry?
 Whether you’re just starting to explore your options or already have your dream course in mind, knowing the key UCAS dates and attending open days can make the application process much smoother.